What is the purpose of the ATA certification examination?

-Each type of examination passage is chosen in such a way as to avoid highly specialized terminology challenges requiring research.
-There are indeed terminology challenges, but they can be met with a good general dictionary and a general specialty dictionary (medical, technical, legal, financial).
+Each examination passage is chosen in such a way as to avoid highly specialized terminology challenges requiring research.
+There are indeed terminology challenges, but they can be met with a good general dictionary.

-In addition to the text to be translated, each examination passage includes Translation Instructions, specifying the context within which the translation is to be performed (text source and translation purpose, audience, and medium) and providing specific instructions such as “use U.S. English” or “translate xxx as XXX.”
+In addition to the text to be translated, each examination passage includes Translation Instructions, specifying the context within which the translation is to be performed (text source and translation purpose, audience, and medium) and providing specific instructions such as “text is intended for educated non-specialists” or “translate xxx as XXX.”
 Translation Instructions can be thought of as reflecting the client's expectations, were the examination a real-life translation assignment.

 How is the examination evaluated?

-Graders of the ATA certification examination consistently endeavor to make their grading objective and uniform.
-In reviewing and grading examinations, they are guided largely by three documents:
+Graders of the ATA certification examination are trained to make their grading objective and uniform.
+In reviewing and grading examinations, they are guided largely by two documents:

 The ATA standard for a passing examination is a level of obvious competence with some room for growth.
 Candidates can obtain an idea of what this means in practical terms by consulting the ILR Skill Level Descriptions for Translation Performance.
 A passing grade in the ATA examination is roughly equivalent to a minimum of Level 3 as described in the ILR document.

 Arrangements for taking a certification exam are made through ATA Headquarters.
 The fee of $300 includes all administrative and grading expenses.
-Candidates must provide proof that they meet the eligibility requirements.
 They may register for an exam at the same time they apply for membership.
-ATA Headquarters must receive a completed registration form with payment of $300 at least two weeks before the test is administered.
+ATA Headquarters must receive a completed registration form with payment of $300 at least two weeks before the exam is administered or four weeks before the exam if the candidate is also applying for membership.
 Late registration depends on whether there is space available and whether exams can be delivered in time.
 Eligible candidates may register by paying an additional late fee for a total of $345.

 Warning: each sitting has a maximum capacity and exam sittings in major metropolitan areas frequently fill up weeks or months in advance.